 However, it wasn’t until Ford’s 1974 redesign of the Mustang line, called the Mustang II generation that Ford officially developed the Mustang Cobra.

 The first Mustang Cobra arrived in 1976 and was named the Cobra II.
-This issue often caused confusion because there was no Cobra I.
+This name caused some confusion because there was no Cobra I.

 Third Generation Snakes